iamciscoo/GloboExpats_Frontend/README.md

-# GlobalExpat Marketplace - Documentation Index
+# Globoexpat Marketplace - Documentation Index

-Welcome to the comprehensive documentation for the GlobalExpat Marketplace platform.
+Welcome to the comprehensive documentation for the Globoexpat Marketplace platform.

 ---